claudielarouche/claudielarouche/_dev-projects/porfolio-website.md

 1. You create a Github account (instructions coming soon)

-2. You send me the link
+2. You purchase your Portfolio Website here (and include the link to your github account)

 3. I set up your portfolio website and give you all the access you need.
 You can use a Github URL which costs nothing, or you can use a custom URL which would cost you about $20 a year.